 The next step in that evolution was the Web Experience Platform (WXP) for transactional or otherwise integrated websites.
 The big advantage of a WXP is that it can ‘feed’ multiple sites, but it does add complexity to IT.

 We’ve now come to a stage where communication between companies and customers also takes place through mobile apps and other devices.
 We have chatbots, UI-less and voice-controlled home assistants such as Google Home and Alexa.
 We’ll just have to wait and see what AI and VR will bring us in the (near) future.
 There are all sorts of new ways to communicate with customers.
 The consequence of this is that we have to also maintain all of these digital experiences.
 And that’s where DXP comes in.

 One hub for all your digital touchpoints

-The DXP not only makes it possible to send data to all the various channels, but all the data also returns through that central point.
-With the help of machine learning, we can automatically identify user segments in the background, thereby continuously optimizing the marketing machine.
+The DXP not only makes it possible to send data to all the various channels, all the data also returns through that central point.
+With the help of machine learning we can automatically identify user segments in the background, thereby continuously optimising the marketing machine.